gastamper/spacewalk-snipeit-integration/README.md

 # spacewalk-snipeit-integration
 This project allows for using Spacewalk as a source for automatically importing and updating assets in Snipe-IT, and vice versa.
+Note that it is based on the current working tree and may be inoperable at any given commit.
+Regardless, functionality within your environment *will* require modification of integrator.py.

 ## Current state:
 1. Spacewalk <-> Snipe-IT integration largely works as expected